 Environmental Division Updates

-On November 15, 2021, President Joseph R. Biden signed the Bipartisan Infrastructure Law—a generational investment in America’s intermodal transportation system of which freight and passenger rail is an integral part and an engine of our economy.
+On November 15, 2021, the Infrastructure Investment and Jobs Act was signed—a generational investment in America’s intermodal transportation system of which freight and passenger rail is an integral part and an engine of our economy.
 The investments will:

-- Help make our nation’s rail network safer, more reliable, resilient, sustainable, and equitable.
+- Help make our nation’s rail network safer, more reliable and resilient.

 - Improve the lives of Americans, create good paying jobs, and lay the foundation for America to compete in the 21st Century.